computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 of the company, he talks about the more emotional, raw aspects of running a
 business: firing, acquiring, running out of money, paying oneself, etc. He shares the exact annual revenue of the company, and writes down his expectations for the coming year.

-All of this gave me a good idea of the subjective experience of a founder, and how it changes as the company evolves and grows.
+All of this gave me a good feel for the subjective experience of a founder, and how it changes as the company evolves and grows.

 ### ConsenSys